ignasiesko/thoughtware/README.md

 - Hofstadter, GEB: Strange loops, dimensional cognition

 ---
-## ✅ How to Use This Repo

-- Clone it locally or fork it
-- Read essays in /ideas/
-- Run prototypes in /dev/
-- Track and expand thinking in /stream/
-- Build diagrams, dashboards, agents, or websites

----
 ## 🔮 Future Directions

 - Build a visual knowledge interface (thought → plot → agent)